mjfrigaard/storybench-posts/README.md

 Storybench post: [Getting Started With R in RStudio Notebooks](http://www.storybench.org/getting-started-r-rstudio-notebooks/)

-nothing to change on this
+Nothing to change on this–two versions because of typos.

 Updates: NA